DaCHack/Futro-S740-Homeserver/README.md

 Uxplay is part of a standard Debian distribution.
 For me it runs either on a separate VM only used for local HTPC output, ie. iGPU, or together with the Docker host.
 Benefit of having all together is that also Docker containers can use hardware transcoding, e.g. Jellyfin!

-Install GStreamer dependencies and UxPlay itself (installs >300 dependencies as well :( )
+Install GStreamer dependencies and UxPlay itself (installs >320 dependencies at >740MB disk space as well :( )
 ```sudo apt install gstreamer1.0-plugins-base gstreamer1.0-libav gstreamer1.0-plugins-good gstreamer1.0-plugins-bad uxplay```

 On Debian 12 uxplay needs to be updated / manually compiled to allow for at least version 1.69 (stock at 1.62) to enable the -dacp argument which is supposed to help an script habdling uxplay and kodi in parallel.